dawsonjon/101Things/docs/ham_transmitter.rst

 `spreadsheet <http://www.wa0itp.com/classeampdesignrevb.xls>`__ serves this purpose and aids in designing class-E amplifiers.

+Although the BS170 and IRF510 have traditionaly been popular choices for home-brew HF amplifiers, the FDT86256 has been used successfully in other designs.
+The advantages of this device are the very low Coss of only 8pF.
+The max Vds voltage of 150V and Id of 3A provide plenty of design margin for a 5W amplifier.

 To simplify the design process, I developed a Python script based on the equations found in this spreadsheet.
 The script calculates values for each amateur radio band.
 It uses standard component values, as opposed to exact